The Importance of Date Nights for Parents Who Homeschool

 The Ultimate Guide to Homeschooling Boys

 It’s important to focus on our kids, of course.
-But we also need to find ways to focus on our spouses.
+But we also need to focus on our spouses.
 Someday the kids will be gone and we’ll be alone with our husbands again.

 Will we still have anything to talk about?